Add Energy Efficiency to Your List of New Year’s Resolutions

 - Install efficient plumbing fixtures to ensure you’re not wasting water where it could otherwise be saved.

 Schedule an Energy Audit

 During an energy audit, a certified professional will use advanced technology and software to inspect the ins and outs, as well as the nooks and crannies, of your home to pinpoint where your home lacks efficiency.
 By scheduling a home energy audit and making the necessary changes and/or improvements, you could save anywhere from five to 30 percent on your energy bill.
-The cost of an energy audit varies city to city, however, there are cases in which local governments or utilities will subsidize them.
-Click the image below to find out more information on home energy audits.
+The cost of an energy audit varies from city to city, however, there are cases in which local governments or utilities will subsidize them.